alanng10/class-lang/Info/Article/Word/a.md

 Word "info" has meaning that is interpreted.

+Word "all" has meaning that is anything included.

 Word "define" has meaning that is definition.

 Word "detail" has meaning that is sub info.